oneeve8/kobble-data/content/feamber.md

 We are spiritual beings dwelling in a physical body.

-Th

 We placed limits on our spiritual being-ness by coming into this realm.

-perhaps this realm is a creation of our own mind.
+Perhaps this realm is a creation of our own consciousness.

 Or a collaborative work of consciousness agreement.